eleblanc-ai/SweetPea/docs/demo-walkthrough.md

                    onClick={fetchTestMessage}>Press for test message</button>
 ```

-Next, the `fetchTestMessage()` function uses [JavaScript's fetch method](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) to make an HTTP request to the server for a test message.
+Next, the `fetchTestMessage()` function uses [JavaScript's fetch method](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) to make an HTTP request to the server for a test message at the `testMessage` endpoint.
 Then, the function updates the value of the state variable `testMessage` with the response string.

 ```
 const fetchTestMessage = () => {